cyb3rg3cko/InkWell/InkWell-Server/README.md

 	  - Option to encrypt hidden items with configurable key
 	  - Configurable admin password to recover user passwords if forgotten
 	  - Configurable user pin to show hidden items
-	  - Notebooks and Notes are sharable (creates a temp web page with unique addresses)
+	  - Notebooks and Notes are shareable (creates a temp web page with unique addresses)
+	  - Links to notebooks or notes in notes
+	  - Move notes between notebooks
 	  - Edit in Markup, View in Rich Text
 	  - Mobile and Desktop optimized views
 	  - Hide-able shortcut buttons for Indent, Outdent, Bullet Point, and Check Box